ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-05-05-PMA-COVID19-Response.md

 ---

 Successfully transitioning a workforce as large as the Federal Government’s to telework while maintaining a high level of service continuity is no easy task.
 In response to the Coronavirus global pandemic, many Federal Government services have utilized capabilities included in the [President’s Management Agenda (PMA)](https://www.performance.gov/PMA/PMA.html) to quickly embrace an environment of maximum digital engagement to continue meeting the mission and service expectations for their agency.
-The CIO Community has provided guidance to Federal Agencies on how to leverage digital tools that support their workforce, deploy resources, and expand critical services to help meet the needs of citizens and businesses.
+The CIO Community has provided guidance to federal agencies on how to leverage digital tools that support their workforce, deploy resources, and expand critical services to help meet the needs of citizens and businesses.

 In response to the mandate to minimize person-to-person contact, agencies were challenged to implement agile methods in real-time and rethink the delivery of public-facing services.
 As of today, the Federal Government is open and operating at the highest sustained level of telework in history.
 Virtual platforms and digital signatures are being used to process transactions and facilitate virtual onboarding and offboarding.
 People who began 2020 with no knowledge of “collaboration tools” are now adept at video conferencing and screen sharing with team members.